michal-harish/spark-on-hbase/README.md

 }}
 ```

-# quick start - 2 standard use case
+# example 2 standard use case

 Extending HBaseRDD class to provide richer semantics.
 The example is implemented as a demo application.